VALUE-BASED PRICING

 Through Van Westendorp or Gabor-Granger studies, or conjoint analyses that isolate the willingness to pay for each product characteristic.

-An immediate drop in sales if the value isn't recognized, and reputational risk if competitors promote more affordable prices.
+An immediate loss of volume if the value isn't recognized, and a reputational risk if competitors promote more affordable prices.
 Hence the importance of A/B testing and pilot programs.

-Strategic pricing sets the framework for profitability and long-term brand image, while tactical pricing executes this vision through agile, short-term actions.
-This alignment protects your margins while allowing you to respond to inventory levels and competition.
+Strategic pricing establishes the profitability framework and long-term brand image, while tactical pricing executes this vision through agile, short-term actions.
+This alignment protects your margins while allowing you to respond swiftly to inventory levels and competition.
 A 15% growth target perfectly illustrates this synergy.

 May 19, 2026